 Clients entitlement are managed through logins, Entitlement Ids and Flavors (Ref / L1 / MBL / MBO / Historical / etc.).

 Deployed on client’s side to optimize bandwidth usage, when tens (or hundreds!) of client applications need to consume market data, and bandwidth usage between client side and QuantHouse Point Of Presence must be optimized.
 In that case upstream servers are Subscription Servers in QuantHouse infrastructure, and/or local FeedOS Servers Components (FeedHandlers, Subscription Servers, Publication Servers, etc.) in client premises.
-Like the Subscription Server, the Relay server can accept incoming connections using FIX protocol.

 The Order Book Consolidation server allows clients to capture and consolidate liquidity across multiple trading venues.
 It consolidates Real Time market data across Regulated Markets (RMs), Multilateral Trading Facilities (MTFs), Organised Trading Facilities (OTFs) and System Internalisers (SIs) and delivers them to downstream applications via a single consolidated (or composite) market data feed.